Indiana Jones and the Tomb of the Gods: Background

-Writer Rob Williams noted Indiana's character in the first two films is very different, pointing out a scene in Raiders of the Lost Ark where Indiana lowers his bazooka aimed at the Nazis, declaring he would give up the Ark of the Covenant for Marion Ravenwood.
-Williams felt Indiana from the prequel Temple of Doom would not do this, and wanted to explore why Indiana becomes less materialistic.
+Writer Rob Williams noted Indiana Jones' in Raiders of the Lost Ark and Indiana Jones and the Temple of Doom is very different, pointing out a scene in Raiders where Jones lowers his bazooka aimed at the Nazis, declaring he would give up the Ark of the Covenant for Marion Ravenwood.
+Williams felt Jones from the prequel Temple of Doom would not do this, so he wanted to explore why Jones becomes less materialistic.

-Williams created a new group of characters to lend the new run of DH Jones comics in its own tone, but also used Brody, who is his favorite element of Indiana Jones and the Last Crusade.
+Williams created a new group of characters to lend the new run of Dark Horse Comics' Indiana Jones comics in its own tone, but also used Marcus Brody, who is his favorite element of Indiana Jones and the Last Crusade.
 He chose the Ahnenerbe (which Heinrich Himmler founded) to make the comic "not just Indy versus your typical Nazi goons, [but] Indy up against his counterparts from within the Nazi party".
-He promised they would be recurring enemies, in a need to give Indiana "his own Doctor Doom or Joker".
+He promised they would be recurring enemies, in a need to give Jones "his own Doctor Doom or Joker".